National League Rugby Play-Offs: How it all works

 National 1 Promotion Play-Off

-Blackheath v Plymouth Albion – Saturday 9th May – 3pm
+Blackheath v Plymouth Albion – Saturday 9th May – 3pm.
+Live on ClubberTV.

 Champ Relegation Play-Off